kevinngth/Project-1-Game/README.md

 * Add in more complicated game mechanics such as removing item from shop panel back to inventory and buy-sell price correlation
 * Added the finishing touches for MVP, namely help page and hi-score counter and end condition
 * Added a new panel to update the player on what happened, using bootstrap toast.
-* Added additional 'chance' aspect to game.
+* Added additional 'chance' and 'market price' aspect to game.

 ### Installation instructions
 * none